 As part of the Government’s commitment that no one will be left behind, the DSS has been working hard and around the clock to ensure that these vulnerable clients are able to receive their pensions or benefits.

-Working in collaboration with the Royal Gibraltar Police, the Royal Gibraltar Post Office and OSG, the DSS has today embarked on an operation to deliver pensions and benefits to these claimants, at home.
+Working in collaboration with the Royal Gibraltar Police, the Royal Gibraltar Post Office and OSG, the DSS has today embarked on an operation to deliver pensions and benefits to these claimants, at home, with the use of their cash delivery vehicles for safe transport.

 The public is reminded that the counters will shortly be permanently closed and therefore alternative arrangements to payment in person must be made immediately.
 Anyone who has not yet provided the DSS with their bank details, or in the event that they do not hold a bank account, that of a close relative or friend with a bank account as an interim measure, to urgently provide those details via the bank forms attached or which can be downloaded from: